 One clever trick to design small kitchens is to choose only three colours for the kitchen as too many colours can make a small kitchen seem overcrowded and smaller.
 Sticking to a rigid colour scheme will also make your kitchen look more organised.

 Architecture has it's own set of rules, but sometimes it's a good idea to break them.
 Although high cabinets that cover the walls are the norm, sometimes a well framed window with plenty of storage underneath works best.
-Just look how much storage space there is in the kitchen pictured here!
+Just look how much storage space there is in the kitchen featured here!

 A space with just one colour may make your kitchen seem larger than it is, but sometimes highlighting small parts of the kitchen with a bright colour or accent works well to accentuate the spaciousness.
 Also, for a small kitchen design, Indian style interiors may suggest blending neutral to vibrant shades.

 A little luxury or marble can go a long way in a small kitchen as it reflects light and makes the space seem larger.
 There are also other less expensive reflective materials which can be used to replace marble and have the similar effect.